Non-Human Identity Aggregation: Managing the Exploding Landscape of Machine Identities

 4. Choose the Right Aggregation Solution: Select a solution that aligns with your organization's specific needs and technical environment.
 Consider factors such as:

-• Integration capabilities with existing identity and access management (IAM) systems
+• Integration capabilities with existing identity and access management (IAM) systems.
+When evaluating integration capabilities, look for solutions with robust apis and pre-built connectors for your critical systems.

 • Support for various NHI types